BOOPESH-foxy/covid_management/README.md

       mysql -u root -p

-3. After you log in, you can use the SHOW DATABASES; command to list all available databases:
+3. After you log in, you can use the below given command to list all available databases and tables:

       SHOW DATABASES;

       SHOW TABLES;